SMTP TLS: All About Secure Email Delivery over TLS

-- the purchase of one or more SSL certificates
+- purchase of one or more SSL certificates

-- configuring the email servers to use them (and keep these configurations updated)
+- configure the email servers to use them (and keep these configurations updated)

-- additional computational resources on the email servers involved.
+- allocate additional computational resources on the email servers involved.

 For TLS transmission to be used, the destination email server must “advertise” support for TLS (see: How to Tell Who Supports TLS for Email Transmission) and the sending computer or server must be configured to use TLS connections when possible.